5G Carrier Aggregation: What You Need to Know

 5G cellular technology promises to change the future of wireless mobile communications.
 As more OEMs develop devices for 5G, carrier aggregation (CA) becomes an important tool that can significantly impact mobile performance for the end user.
-Network capacity is vital to end-user experience.
+Network capacity is vital to the end-user experience.
 CA allows mobile carriers to improve capacity, enabling them to deliver increased speeds and enhance user experience.

 Read on to learn more about what CA is and how it impacts 5G deployment.